Basic Operations

 Creating or deleting a neuron

 Annotations are contained within neurons.
 Typically a neuron in Horta represents one biological neuron.
 Usually its root annotation is placed on the neuron’s soma.
 Neurons may contain more than one annotation tree, however.
 For example, it can be convenient to trace large arbors individually and link them later.
-Neuron controls and the neuron list are located below the workspace controls in the Horta Control Center (screenshot below).
+Neuron controls and the neuron list are located in the “NEURONS” section of the Horta Control Center (screenshot below).

 neuron panel screenshot